L14m-mitnick/L14m-mitnick.github.io/index.md

 ![Image](https://i.imgur.com/Jp01llS.jpg)
 ### Reaching out
-If you want to schedule a session or interested to discuss some security issues shoot me up here <liammitnick@canada.ca>.
+If you want to schedule a session or interested to discuss some security issues shoot me up.

 [Linkedin](https://www.linkedin.com/in/liam-mitnick-215b91201/) and [Twitter](https://twitter.com/LiamMitnick)
+I get pissed off soon, so please contact me only if you have some genuine queries.